 The "Management's Discussion and Analysis of Financial Condition and Results of Operations" section and other parts of this Quarterly Report on Form 10-Q and certain information incorporated herein by reference contain forward-looking statements within the meaning of the Securities Act of 1933 and the Securities Exchange Act of 1934, which are subject to risks and uncertainties.
-The forward-looking statements include statements concerning, among other things, our business strategy (including anticipated trends and developments in, and management plans for, our business and the markets in which we operate), financial results, operating results, revenues, gross margins, operating expenses, projected costs and capital expenditures, research and development programs, sales and marketing initiatives and competition.
-In some cases, you can identify these statements by forward-looking words, such as "will," "may," "should," "could," "estimate," "expect," "suggest," "believe," "anticipate," "intend," "plan" and "continue," the negative or plural of these words and other comparable terminology.
+The forward-looking statements include statements concerning, among other things, our business strategy (including anticipated trends and developments in, and management plans for, our business and the markets in which we operately, financial results, operating results, revenues, gross margins, operating expenses, projected costs and capital expenditures, research and development programs, sales and marketing initiatives and competition.
+In some cases, you can identify those statements by forward-looking words, such as "will," "may," "should," "could," "estimate," "expect," "suggest," "believe," "anticipate," "intend," "plan" and "continue," the negative or plural of these words and other comparable terminology.
 Actual events or results may differ materially from those expressed or implied by these statements due to various factors, including but not limited to the matters discussed below, in the section titled "Item 1A.
 Risk Factors," and elsewhere in this Quarterly Report on Form 10-Q. Many of the forward-looking statements are located in "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Examples of forward-looking statements regarding:

-- growth prospects of the Property & Casualty ("P&C") insurance industry and our company; - trends in our future sales, including seasonality; - · opportunities for growth by technology leadership; - competitive advantages of our platform of software application solutions; - our market strategy in relation to our competitors; - competitive attributes of our software application solutions; - opportunities to further expand our position outside of the United States; - risk of exposure to product liability; - our research and development investment and efforts; - satisfying our future liquidity requirements; - our gross margins and factors that affect gross margins; - our provision for tax liabilities and other critical accounting estimates; - our exposure to market risks; and - future payments required pursuant to lease agreements and commitments.
+- growth prospects of the Property & Casualty ("P&C") insurance industry and our company; - · trends in our future sales, including seasonality; - opportunities for growth by technology leadership; - competitive advantages of our platform of software application solutions; - our market strategy in relation to our competitors; - · competitive attributes of our software application solutions; - · opportunities to further expand our position outside of the United States; - our research and development investment and efforts; - our gross margins and factors that affect gross margins; - our provision for tax liabilities and other critical accounting estimates; - · our exposure to market risks, and: - · our ability to satisfy future liquidity requirements

 Forward-looking statements are not guarantees of future performance and involve risks and uncertainties.
 The forward-looking statements contained in this Quarterly Report on Form 10-Q are based on information available to us as of the filing date of this Quarterly Report on Form 10-Q and our current expectations about future events, which are inherently subject to change and involve risks and uncertainties.
-You should not place undue reliance on these forward-looking statements.
-All subsequent written or oral forward-looking statements attributable to our company or persons acting on our behalf are expressly qualified in their entirety by these cautionary statements.
+You should not place undue reliance on these forward-looking statements